Jilab-biomechanics/CNN-brain-strains/README.md

 For collaboration inquries, contact S. Ji: sji AT wpi dot edu

-## Disclaimer:

-This data tool is provided AS IS.
-Please use at your own risk as no responsibility is assumed or implied.

 ## Prerequisites
 - System: MacOS/ Linux (e.g: Ubuntu 16.04)
 - Matlab 2017 or above